An Employer's Guide to Workers' Comp Insurance

 Workers' Comp and Owners, Officers, CEOs, etc.

-But any employer who is an owner, CEO, etc. that chooses to exclude themselves from coverage of course won't be protected by the workers' comp policy if they get injured or ill due to work-related activities.
+But any employer who is an owner, CEO, etc., who chooses to exclude themselves from coverage won't be protected by the workers' comp policy if they get injured or ill due to work-related activities.
 Though optional, many business owners exclude themselves from coverage to avoid paying the additional premium.
 Each state has its own rules for workers' compensation exclusions, and it’s important for business owners to be familiar with them.

 Workers' Comp and W-2 Employees